Lamprecht: Editions

 The "Alexanderlied" with German translation was first edited by Heinrich Weismann (2 vols., Frankfurt, 1850); the best edition is by Karl Kinzel in "Germanistische Handbibliothek", ed.
 Zacher, VI (Halle, 1884).
 The Vorau manuscript was edited by Joseph Diemer in "Deutsche Gedichte des 11. und 12.
 Jahrhunderts" (Vienna, 1849), the Strasburg manuscript by Hans Ferdinand Massmann in "Deutsche Gedichte des 11. und 12.
-Jahrhunderts" (Quedlinburg, 1837), and the Basle manuscript by Richard Maria Werner (Stuttgart, 1882) in "Bibliothek des Literarischen Vereins in Stuttgart", CLIV.
+Jahrhunderts" (Quedlinburg, 1837), and the Basel manuscript by Richard Maria Werner (Stuttgart, 1882) in "Bibliothek des Literarischen Vereins in Stuttgart", CLIV.
 Selections were edited by Paul Hermann Eduard Piper in "Die Spielmannsdichtung", II, 2; in "Kürschners Deutsche National Litteratur", II, pp. 116–82.
 A modern German translation by Richard Eduard Ottmann appeared in "Hendels Bibliothek der Gesamtlitteratur" (Halle, 1898).